Testing Clustered Equal Predictive Ability with Unknown Clusters: Tests of Generalized C-EPA with Unknown Clusters

 where $b_{r,n_p}$ is a calibration constant chosen to ensure that $F_{r,n_p}$ is a valid $p$-value under arbitrary dependence among the $p$-values.

-M-family nests classical combination rules as special cases.
-In particular, the cases of $r=1$, $r \to 0$ and $r = -1$ correspond to arithmetic mean, geometric mean and harmonic mean, respectively.
-Furthermore, the Bonferroni $p$-merging function is obtained as $r \to -\infty$ \citep{vovk20}.
-However, not all of these preserve the merging or precision properties under arbitrary dependence, especially for small numbers of $p$-values.
-In our selective inference framework where the $p$-values are dependent due to overlapping clustering and shared data, we choose a value of $r$ within the admissible range $r \in [-\infty,-1)$ to ensure that the resulting M-mean is a valid $p$-merging function under dependence.
-With simulation exercises, we found out that this choice provides the best finite-sample accuracy among a large number of other choices considered by \citet{vovk20} and \citet{vovk2022admissible}.
+{The} M-family nests classical combination rules as special cases{:} $r=1$, $r \to 0$ and $r = -1$ {give the} arithmetic{,} geometric and harmonic {means}, respectively{, and} $r \to -\infty$ {gives the} Bonferroni $p$-merging function \citep{vovk20}.
+Not all of these{, however,} preserve the merging or precision properties under arbitrary dependence, especially for small numbers of $p$-values.
+In our selective inference framework where the $p$-values are dependent due to overlapping clustering and shared data, we choose a value of $r$ within the admissible range $r \in [-\infty,-1)$ to ensure that the resulting M-mean is a valid $p$-merging function under dependence. {Simulations show that} this choice provides the best finite-sample accuracy among the {many} considered by \citet{vovk20} and \citet{vovk2022admissible}.
 Following Proposition 5 of \citet{vovk20}, we set $b_{r,n_p} = [r/(r+1)] n_p^{1+1/r}$ for this choice of the interval of $r$.
-The resulting Homogeneity test statistic is given by:
+The resulting homogeneity test statistic is given by: